 Conversion optimization with website landing pages isn’t exactly something you master in an hour.
 It takes a lot of analysis and practice, and having the right tools doesn’t hurt either.
 But when you combine the fact that many companies are trying to marry conversion rate optimization with SEO, reeling in a new customer becomes even more difficult.

 Fortunately, if you look at the big picture of how a customer is thinking, you can kill two birds with one stone.

 When someone goes to Google (or Bing) and types in a keyword, think of what’s going through their brain:

-- They realized they want to find a restaurant or just some information- and they go to Google to find it.
+- They realize they want to find a restaurant or just some information- and they go to Google to find it.

 - If the paid ads don’t capture their attention and they instead click your site, you’re halfway there!